nyxxxie/serenity/CONTRIBUTING.md

 Spade uses the [gitflow][3] development model.
 Branches other than develop and master are to take the form `<type>/<name>`.
 For example, a new feature branch that implements a widget should be named `feature/new_widget`.
 Do not make changes in develop or master.
-Please favor underscores for spaces over dashes.
+Favor underscores for spaces over dashes.

 ## Code style
 Code must adhere to [PEP8][4] with the following additions: